 There’s no better way to spend an evening in Marseille than enjoying a sunset dinner cruise.
 Sip a drink on the open-air deck, enjoying the wonderful surrounding landscape as you cruise along the coast of Marseille.
 As the sun goes down, anchor in a secluded cove and enjoy dinner in the cool night air.
 You can book your sunset dinner cruise experience here.

-Day 2 in Marseille
+Marseille Itinerary: Day 2

 We’ve made a good start with Marseille’s sights, but there’s still plenty more of the city to uncover.
 Then there’s the famous Château d’If out in the Frioul islands that you won’t want to miss.